About this site

 Mind the Security Gap was created to make cybersecurity understandable for everyone, not just those who work in tech.

-Mind the Security Gap exists to translate cybersecurity into plain language, to show you how attacks really happen, why they work, and what simple steps you can take to protect yourself.
+Mind the Security Gap exists to translate cybersecurity into plain English, to show you how attacks really happen, why they work, and what simple steps you can take to protect yourself.
 My goal is to make these concepts approachable, relatable, and hopefully enjoyable to read.

 If you subscribe, you will get new posts delivered straight to your inbox so you don't miss any.

-Thanks for reading and welcome to the Gap.
+Thanks for reading, and welcome to the Gap.